 Hi, and welcome to PomegranateHealthBenefits.com!

-Like most fruits, pomegranates contain plenty of vitamins and fiber.
-In fact this ‘super fruit’ can provide us with a whole host of health benefits you’ve probably never even thought of..
+In fact this wonderful ‘super-fruit’ can provide us with a whole host of health benefits you’ve probably never even thought of..

 The pomegranate is originally from the Middle East and has since been cultivated in Europe, South East Asia and more recently in California and Arizona in the US.